- Users have reported that the Discord app keeps crashing on their computers for unknown reasons.

 Restart Discord after changing your settings and check if the problem is solved.

-Proceed to the following method below if Discord still crashes on your computer to address the problem.
+To address the problem, proceed to the method below if Discord still crashes on your computer.

 Fix 5: Update Discord